Skip to content

 required: true

-description: The name of the target agent (as defined in its agent.yaml).
+description: The identifier of the target agent to delegate to.

 - name: message